chopinregis/CLI_Commands/GCP/gcp_most_used_command.md

+## Google Cloud SDK (gcloud) Commands

-The Google Cloud SDK (gcloud) offers a vast range of commands for interacting with various GCP services.
-Here's a quick rundown to get you started:
+The Google Cloud SDK (gcloud) offers a variety of commands to interact with different Google Cloud Platform (GCP) services.
+Here's a quick reference to get you started:

-Compute Engine:

-### Listing Resources:
+### Compute Engine

+**Listing Resources:**

-gcloud compute zones list: Lists available zones. gcloud compute instances list: Lists all VM instances in your project. gcloud compute disks list: Lists persistent disks. gcloud compute snapshots list: Lists snapshots of your disks.
+* `gcloud compute zones list`: Lists available zones.
+* `gcloud compute instances list`: Lists all VM instances in your project.

-### Instance Management:
+* `gcloud compute disks list`: Lists persistent disks.
+* `gcloud compute snapshots list`: Lists snapshots of your disks.

+**Instance Management:**

-gcloud compute instances create: Creates a new VM instance. gcloud compute instances describe: Gets details of a specific VM. gcloud compute instances stop: Stops a running VM instance. gcloud compute ssh: Opens an SSH connection to a VM.
+* `gcloud compute instances create`: Creates a new VM instance.
+* `gcloud compute instances describe`: Gets details of a specific VM.
+* `gcloud compute instances stop`: Stops a running VM instance.
+* `gcloud compute ssh`: Opens an SSH connection to a VM.

-### Cloud Storage:
+### Cloud Storage

-gsutil mb gs://bucket_name: Creates a new storage bucket. gsutil cp local_file gs://bucket_name: Uploads a file to a bucket. gsutil ls gs://bucket_name: Lists objects within a bucket.
+* `gsutil mb gs://bucket_name`: Creates a new storage bucket.
+* `gsutil cp local_file gs://bucket_name`: Uploads a file to a bucket.
+* `gsutil ls gs://bucket_name`: Lists objects within a bucket.

-### Other Services:
+### Other Services

-gcloud auth list: Lists the active GCP account. gcloud config list project: Shows the current project ID. gcloud kms decrypt: Decrypts ciphertext using Cloud Key Management Service. gcloud logging logs list: Lists your project's logs. gcloud sql backups describe: Gets information about a Cloud SQL backup.
+* `gcloud auth list`: Lists the active GCP account.
+* `gcloud config list project`: Shows the current project ID.
+* `gcloud kms decrypt`: Decrypts ciphertext using Cloud Key Management Service.
+* `gcloud logging logs list`: Lists your project's logs.
+* `gcloud sql backups describe`: Gets information about a Cloud SQL backup.

-This is just a small sample of gcloud commands.
-For a comprehensive list and detailed explanations, refer to the official documentation: https://cloud.google.com/sdk/gcloud
+**Note:** This is just a small sample of gcloud commands.
+For a comprehensive list and detailed explanations, refer to the official documentation: [https://cloud.google.com/sdk/docs](https://cloud.google.com/sdk/docs)

 In Google Cloud Platform (GCP), the `gcloud` command-line tool is used to manage resources and services.
 Similar to Azure CLI, `gcloud` is essential for performing a wide range of operations within GCP.